python/cpython/Doc/library/cgi.rst

 If a field represents an uploaded file, accessing the value via the :attr:`value` attribute or the :func:`getvalue` method reads the entire file in memory as a string.
 This may not be what you want.
-You can test for an uploaded file by testing either the :attr:`filename` attribute or the :attr:`file` attribute.
-You can then read the data at leisure from the :attr:`file` attribute::
+You can test for an uploaded file by testing either the :attr:`filename` attribute or the :attr:`!file` attribute.
+You can then read the data at leisure from the :attr:`!file` attribute::

    fileitem = form["userfile"]